What is a Labour-Hire Service?

 With every aspect of your business connected, aligned and integrated, you can make better decisions, respond faster and do more with less.

-Entire Recruit provides a platform that connects the business directly to staff.
+Entire OnHire provides a platform that connects the business directly to staff.
 As a result, employers have the freedom to pick who they want to recruit and how much they want to pay.
 Employees can also select jobs based on their direct skill set and availability.
 As a result, businesses find staff that fit a specific skill set to complete a job without manually managing the tasks.
-Entire Recruit is the most adaptable and comprehensive platform for hiring labour contractors.
+Entire OnHire is the most adaptable and comprehensive platform for hiring labour contractors.
 Request a demo today to learn how labour-hire management software may help you reach your business objectives.

 Particularly, would you want to find out more ways to use a workforce management system?
 Or don’t know how to start using an automated system to manage your staffing issues?
 We’ve got a lot of blog posts to answer all your questions!

-If you would like to have a conversation with one of our specialists today regarding how Entire’s workforce management system may benefit your business, please don’t hesitate to email us at email@example.com or contact us online now.
+If you would like to have a conversation with one of our specialists today regarding how Entire’s workforce management system may benefit your business, please don’t hesitate to email us at email@example.com or contact us now.